microsoft/coyote/docs/_learn/advanced/object-sharing.md

 ## Microsoft.Coyote.SharedObjects

 Coyote provides multiple shared data structures that help simplify the development of a Coyote program.
-Instances of these data structures can be shared freely and accessed by multiple machines, even when performing write operations.
+Instances of these data structures can be shared freely and accessed by multiple state machines, even when performing write operations.
 There is a simple API for creating these shared objects.
-Currently three kinds of shared objects are available: `SharedCounter`, `SharedRegister<T>` and `SharedDictionary`.
+Currently three kinds of shared objects are available:
+`SharedCounter`, `SharedRegister<T>` and `SharedDictionary`.

 The following code snippet creates and initializes a `SharedRegister`.
 It then sends the register to a different machine `m` by stashing it as part of the payload of an event.